 Easy Southern Deviled Eggs with Relish + VIDEO

 Deviled eggs are a crowd favorite at any Southern soiree.
-Learn how to make classic Southern deviled eggs recipe with relish for your next family picnic or church potluck.
+Learn how to make this classic Southern deviled eggs recipe with relish for your next family picnic or church potluck.

 Three deviled eggs and a fork on a plate with a dozen colorful eggs to the side.